plonck/palette/README.md

 ## License

-The source code for this project is available under the **MIT License**.
-You are free to use, copy, modify, and share this software.
+This project's source code is distributed under the **MIT License**.
+Under the terms of this license, you are granted the freedom to use, reproduce, modify, and redistribute this software and any resulting output artifacts.

+For full details, please view the [LICENSE](LICENSE) file.